liflab/beepbeep-3-book/markdown/basic/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/PushWithoutSink.java#L55)

-This time, we attempt to push a string ("foo") into `passthrough` --but this, too, will throw a `ConnectorException`.
-Indeed: passthrough is asked to relay an event downstream, but nothing is connected to its output pipe.
+This time, we attempt to push a string ("foo") into `passthrough` --but this, agin, will throw a `ConnectorException`.
+Indeed: passthrough is requested to relay an event downstream, but nothing is connected to its output pipe.
 In the same way events cannot be created out of thin air (in pull mode), they cannot vanish into thin air either (in push mode).
 In other words, a chain of processors must always be **closed**:

 - In pull mode, all upstream endpoints must be connected to a source
 - In push mode, all downstream endpoints must be connected to a sink

 If, for whatever reason, you want to discard events from a downstream processor, you still must connect it to a sink.
-However, there is a special sink, called [`BlackHole`](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/tmp/BlackHole.html), that does exactly that.
+However, there is a special sink, called <!--\index{BlackHole@\texttt{BlackHole}} \texttt{BlackHole}-->`BlackHole`<!--/i-->, which does exactly that.

 - - -

-With these code examples, you know pretty much everything there is about processors in BeepBeep.
+With these code examples, you know almost everything there is to know about processors in BeepBeep.
 We have seen how a few simple processor objects can be instantiated and piped together by means of the `Connector` object.
 We have also explored the two modes by which events can be passed around: *pull* mode where output events are queried by the user, and *push* mode where input events are produced by the user.
-We also delved on the principles of synchronous processing, and the fact that processors manage internal queues to make sure they always process events at matching positions in their input streams.
+We also studied the principles of synchronous processing, and the fact that processors manage internal queues to make sure they always process events at matching positions in their input streams.

-The rest of this book is, more or less, simply playing around with these basic concepts.
+The rest of this book can be seen, informally, as merely playing around with these basic concepts.

 ## Exercises {#ex-basic}

 1. Using the `QueueSource` and `Doubler` processors shown in this chapter, create a chain of processors that outputs the quadruple of the first five odd numbers.
-That is, the first five output events should be 4, 12, 20, 28, 36.
+As a result, the first five output events should be 4, 12, 20, 28, 36.

 2. Using the `QueueSource` and `Add` processors shown in this chapter, create a chain of processors that outputs the sum of each two consecutive prime numbers.
 The first six prime numbers are 2, 3, 5, 7, 11 and 13.
-That is, the first five output events should be 5, 8, 12, 18, 24.
+As a result, the first five output events should be 5, 8, 12, 18, 24.
 (Hint: you will need two `QueueSource`s.)

 <!-- :wrap=soft: -->